Moving to Spain from the US: The ultimate guide for expats (2026)

 - Community: In international hubs like Madrid, Valencia, or Málaga it is easier to find English-speaking circles.
 In smaller towns integration may take longer and you'll have to learn Spanish.

-- Climate: Spain’s weather varies more than you might expect!
+- Climate: Spain's weather varies more than you might expect.
 The Canary Islands are mild year-round, while Galicia and Asturias are cooler and rainier.
 Madrid gets intensely hot in summer – with average highs around 34°C (93°F) in July 2024.
 Southern Spain, including Córdoba and Seville, can exceed 40°C.

 - Connectivity: Consider proximity to major transport hubs, healthcare, and internet access – especially if you're working remotely.

 If you're unfamiliar with the language or legal system, a local real estate agent (inmobiliaria) can help navigate the process.
-Many work with expats and speak English.
+Many work with American expats and speak English.

 Step 4: Managing finances and taxes in Spain